 - Pencil pouch with colored pencils/crayons/markers/pencils (kids choice).
 I usually add 2 pencils to each bag and split a box of colored pencils between the kids.
 We also have a tiny pencil sharpener that the kiddos share.

-- DS with 2 games (1 in player and 1 in my purse) *This only comes on road trips now that we have an iPad.
+- DS with 2 games (1 game in player and 1 in my purse) *This only comes on road trips now that we have iPads.

 - Silly putty